-To show coordinated attack is impossible,\footnote{Without making additional assumptions, always a caveat when discussing impossibility.} we use an \concept{indistinguishability proof}.
+To show coordinated attack is impossible,\footnote{Without making additional assumptions, always a caveat when discussing impossibility.} we use an \concept{indistinguishability proof} .

-The basic idea of an indistinguishability proof is this: \begin{itemize} \item Execution $A$ is \concept{indistinguishable} from execution $B$ for some process $p$ if $p$ sees the same things (messages or operation results) in both executions. \item If $A$ is indistinguishable from $B$ for $p$, then because $p$ can't tell which of these two possible worlds it is in, it returns the same output in both. \end{itemize}
+The key steps of an indistinguishability proof usually look like this: \begin{itemize} \item Show that execution $A$ is \concept{indistinguishable} from execution $B$ for some process $p$, meaning that $p$ sees the same things (messages or operation results) in both executions. \item Observe that if $A$ is indistinguishable from $B$ for $p$, then because $p$ can't tell which of these two possible worlds it is in, it returns the same output in both. \end{itemize}

 So far, pretty dull.
 But now let's consider a chain of hypothetical executions $A = A_{0} A_{1} \dots{} A_{k} = B$, where each $A_{i}$ is indistinguishable from $A_{i+1}$ for some process $p_{i}$.
 Suppose also that we are trying to solve an agreement task, where every process must output the same value.
 Then since $p_{i}$ outputs the same value in $A_{i}$ and $A_{i+1}$, every process outputs the same value in $A_{i}$ and $A_{i+1}$.
 By induction on $k$, every process outputs the same value in $A$ and $B$, even though $A$ and $B$ may be very different executions.